Skip to contents

 run_metrics_condition

-(optional) A string specifying the NetLogo command that defines the condition to record metrics (default: NULL).
+(optional) A character string specifying the NetLogo command that defines the condition to record metrics (default: NULL).

 constants

-(optional) A named list specifying the constants to vary in the experiment.
-Each element can be either a single value (for enumerated values) or a list with first, step, and last elements (for stepped values).
+(optional) A named list specifying the parameters for the experiment.
+Each element can be either a single value (for fixed/enumerated values) or a list with first, step, and last elements (for stepped/varying values).
 See the Details and Examples sections to learn more (default: NULL).

 Value

-A string with the path to the created XML file.
+A character string with the path to the created XML file.

 Details